pinkpong111/governance-rules-theory/README.md

 > *Structural analogue: Catastrophic Forgetting literature (EMNLP 2025, ACM CL Survey 2025) is structurally consistent with Type 2 degradation: gradient interference in attention weights constitutes a weight overwrite event.
 Task vector pruning findings — that low-magnitude vectors are disproportionately affected by aggressive sparsification — are compatible with the prediction that dormant but intact vectors are the primary casualty.*

+**Connection to VST recovery timescale divergence:** VST Section 1.6.3 establishes that catastrophe is not structural destruction but T_recovery > T_change — recovery timescale exceeding adaptation timescale.
+The Type 1/Type 2 distinction in GRT maps directly to VST's recovery prediction:
+- Type 1 (alignment severance): T_recovery is bounded — pathway restoration is O(1) intervention, recovery is fast relative to environmental change rate.
+- Type 2 (weight overwrite): T_recovery may diverge — full re-cultivation requires restarting the conflict log cycle, during which new perturbations continue arriving.
+If the rate of new perturbations exceeds the cultivation rate, the domain enters the permanent disability state VST describes: structurally intact but functionally unrecoverable within the adaptation window.

+This is why Type 1/Type 2 diagnosis (Step 1 of Collapse Recovery) is not merely a classification exercise — it is a recovery timescale prediction that determines whether intervention can succeed at all.

 ---

 #### Implications for the Degraded Map